galfas/flights-api/README.md

 ###Using docker ###
-You could launch it as a container, in this case you need to have docker installed in your server, and then you just need to execute the next commands:
+You could launch it as a container, in this case you need to have docker installed in your server, and then you just need to execute the next commands in the root of the project:

+1. *mvn package*
-1. *docker build -t flight-api.*
+2. *docker build -t flight-api.*
-2. *docker run -it --rm -p 80:80 flight-api-tomcat-web-last*
+3. *docker run -it --rm -p 80:80 flight-api-tomcat-web-last*

 It will launch your container, to test it  you will need to discovery the container IP and then just access it via browser in the port 8080.